Ever wanted to make butter from home? It’s really easy!

 As it was a bit different from the norm, I remember that day still.
-However, I never really thought about doing it again, until recently.
+However, I never really thought about doing it again until recently.

 Yellow sticker cream

-Swinging by my local shop I saw they had reduced the price of a pot of double cream.
+Swinging by my local shop, I saw they had reduced the price of a pot of double cream.

-We didn’t have any use for double cream that evening so I was going to leave it, but then thought back to how to make butter and I wanted to give it a go.
+We didn’t have any use for double cream that evening, so I was going to leave it, but then thought back to how to make butter, and I wanted to give it a go.

 How to make butter quickly

-- tip the double cream into a blender
+- tip the double cream into a blender or food processor

 - pop the lid on top